statisticsnorway/statbus/README.md

 The Docker Compose files are configured with a bridged network, allowing the services to reach the outside.
 If you want to run statbus with an external database you need to change the references to sql19-latest to the IP addreess of the database you want to use.

+## Versioning

+Statbus uses the [GitVersion action](https://github.com/GitTools/actions) for semantic versioning.
+Major and minor versions can be bumped by commit messages and git tags

 ## Notes

 To clean everything docker related run ```docker system prune --all --volumes```